 If you implement ABM, it requires you, marketers, to think and behave differently by flipping that purchase funnel.
 Rather than starting a big marketing campaign to focus on a wide array of audiences, ABM starts with specific accounts, then, expands and engages with strategic and planned outreach as time goes.

 With traditional marketing campaigns, marketers own the decisions of determining the target market.
 In ABM, the sales team is likely to tell marketers which accounts they should pursue as a team.
 In addition, marketing research becomes account-insight intelligence gathering.
 So yes, marketers still use the same outreach channels.
 The difference is in the way marketers approach the ABM effort.

 Solutions to address the challenge:

 - Embrace the flip channel approach.

-- Be prepared to give up ownership of target market.
+- Be prepared to give up ownership of the target market.

 - Gather account-specific insights, not just persona’s insights.

 Challenge 2: Lack of budget and resources with management buy-in

 It’s no surprise to any marketer that marketing budgets are always finite.
 When the budget is dispersed among all marketing functions, it’s challenging to get those functions to pool their budgets for a big initiative—unless pooling is driven and mandated from the top and supported with dedicated budget and resources.
 Implementing ABM is not free, it requires a process and platforms for sales and marketing to collaborate and strategies for sourcing content.

 Solutions to address the challenge: